Konoca/Anime-Interface/README.md

 | Key | Description |
 |:--- |:----------- |
 | ANIME_DIR | Directory to where all Anime files on computer are stored.
 | DB_MODE  | Sets system into Database mode rather than Interface mode.
-If true, ANIME_DIR_ON_COMPUTER does not need to be set.

 # Modes (pictures not updated)
 ## Interface Mode